ReemaM/Think-Code-Deliver/README.md

    #### 4.3.
 Open App ID and add your own URL after going to **Manage > Authentication Settings**
    ![](images/4.3.gif)
    #### 4.4.
 Run the App
+   First open your terminal/command prompt then write `cd [app path]` to get inside the directory of your project.
+After, write `npm install`, then finally write `npm start`.
+You can access your application through `https://localhost:3011`
 ### 5. To run in IBM Cloud
    #### 5.1.
-Open manifest and add the name and the service of App ID and Cloudant
+Open manifest and add the name
    ![](images/5.1.gif)
    #### 5.2.
 Login to IBM Cloud via terminal then choose the right APi
+   Open your terminal/command prompt then write `ibmcloud login api`
    #### 5.3.
 Push the App to IBM Cloud
+   First write `ibmcloud target --cf`, then write `ibmcloud app push [name of your app] --no-start`
    ![](images/5.3.gif)
    #### 5.4.
 From Cloud Foundray create connection App ID and Cloudant, then stop the app
    ![](images/5.4.gif)